digital-plusplus/GAIA/README.md

 Compatibility
 =============
-* Currently this code is tested for iOS, Android, Windows and WebGL
+* Currently this code is tested for iOS, Android and MacOS.
+Windows should work fine but must add Windows Build Profile
+* It should run perfectly on a Mac, Android and iOS (to be tested)